Shi Yi (Eastern Wu): Life under the Eastern Han dynasty

 Shi Yi was from Yingling County (營陵縣), Beihai State (北海國), Qing Province, which is located southeast of present-day Changle County, Shandong.
 He started his career as an assistant official in the county office before progressing in the early 190's to serve on the staff of Kong Rong, the Chancellor of Beihai State.
 Shi Yi's original family name was Shi (氏) and when Kong Rong heard about it, he made fun of Shi Yi's family name, saying that the character shi (氏) had one stroke less than the character min (民), indicating the common people, so suggested that Shi Yi change his family name to the similar sounding Shi (是) instead.
 Shi Yi heeded Kong Rong's suggestion.
 The Eastern Jin dynasty historian Xu Zhong (徐眾), among others, criticised both of them for Shi Yi's changing of his family name and said that it was disrespectful to Shi's ancestors.

 Around the mid-190s, when chaos broke out in Qing Province and perhaps after 193 when Kong Rong was driven away by Yuan Tan, Shi Yi travelled south to the Jiangdong region, where he took shelter under Liu Yao, the Governor of Yang Province.
 After Liu Yao was defeated by the warlord Sun Ce in 195, Shi Yi left him and settled down in Kuaiji Commandery (around present-day Shaoxing, Zhejiang).
 In the year 200, after Sun Ce's death, his younger brother Sun Quan succeeded him and became the new warlord ruling over the Jiangdong territories.
 Around this time, Sun Quan sent Shi Yi an elegantly written letter, asking Shi Yi to join him.
 Shi Yi agreed and joined Sun Quan's staff, increasingly gaining trust with classified documents and around 211 became a Cavalry Commandant (騎都尉).

 In 219, when Sun Quan's general Lü Meng proposed a plan to defeat Liu Bei's officer Guan Yu and seize control of southern Jing Province, Sun Quan sought Shi Yi's opinion.
 Shi Yi agreed with Lü Meng's plan so Shi Yi was made Colonel of Loyalty and Righteousness (忠義校尉) and ordered to accompany Lü Meng on the campaign.
-When Shi Yi protested at appointment due to lack of expirence, Sun Quan said, "I may not be a Viscount Jian of Zhao, but does that mean you can't be a Zhou She?"
+When Shi Yi protested at appointment due to lack of experience, Sun Quan said, "I may not be a Viscount Jian of Zhao, but does that mean you can't be a Zhou She?"